cityandwool/danryland/_posts/2017-05-26-boost-your-youtube-views.markdown

 Try to disrupt the visual flow of the search results.
 Do this by adding more whitespace or changing the shape of your thumbnail.

-Consider adding some sort of frame to again make the content of your thumbnail stand out agaisnt other videos.
+Consider adding some sort of frame to again make the content of your thumbnail stand out against other videos.

 ![YouTube thumbnail design](/assets/img/youtube-thumbnail-design-dan-ryland.png)